zwolf21/diselect/README.md

 - apply: function to be applied to value
 ### 3. caution
 - If there is no query matching the key path of the container, a warning is output and it does not appear into the result column.
-- If the matching of the query is duplicated, an exception is raised and a more detailed query is requested.
+- If the matching of the query is duplicated, an exception is raised and a more detailed query is required.
 - Consider the data structure of the container.
 Suggested queries are aggregated by matching top-level keys of matched with query.
 ```python
 # date and count in the presented example data are single entities as top-level keys.